Gonichthys cocco

 Gonichthys cocco, often called the Cocco's lanternfish, is a species of oceanodromous lanternfish.
+It was named by Anastasio Cocco.

 Distribution and habitat

 It lives in the Eastern and Western Atlantic, near areas like Portugal, Liberia, Angola, South Africa, Brazil, and the eastern Mediterranean.
 It is found from depths from 0 to 1450 m below the surface, usually at 425 to 650 m below the surface.
 During the day it is in waters from 425 to 1000 m deep, and can be up to 200 m deep at night to feed.

 Description

 G. cocco can reach a length of up to 6 cm.
 It has 10 to 13 dorsal soft rays, and 21 to 23 anal soft rays.
 Mature males have 6 to 8 supracaudal luminous structures, while mature females only have 3 to 6.

 Conservation

 It has no threats; its distribution overlaps with several marine protected areas, and its population is stable, and is listed as Least Concern by the IUCN Red List.